BigMcz/brilo_imgur/README.md

 ## How to run this project

-Download this projec to your local folder.
+Download this project to your local folder.
 Write command in CLI to install the project:

 ```
 npm install